A Framework for Content Strategy

 - Set the progress stage - to do, doing, done.
-(Of course, you can setup your own pipeline headings.)
+(Of course, you can setup pipeline categories that are specific to your workflow.)

 - Plan your distribution channels for each piece of content with a corresponding distribution date: website, Facebook, YouTube, Instagram, E-newsletter, etc.

 Often, we search for software tools to "help us get organized."
 We think these tools will magically give us our strategy and get us organized on what to post.
-However, sometimes they give us too narrow of a view of our strategy.
-A social media scheduler, for example, doesn't consider adding the content to your website first, for example.
-But, if you do the above exercise, first, you can better mold your chosen software to your specific needs.
+However, sometimes they give us too narrow a view of our approach.
+If you outline your framework first, you can better mold your chosen software to your specific needs.

 We use Notion to organize our content workflow, but many project and task management tools would work.

-Here's how we set up each individual piece of content for Cardsetter.com.
+Here's how we set up each piece of content for Cardsetter.com.

 Using Notion as our content "home base," we can then schedule out our content across our social platforms using another tool like Buffer or Hootsuite.